Forget the Cinque Terre and go hiking Portofino!

 Hiking from Ruta di Camogli to Portofino

-Hiking time: about 5 hours (this is an estimate, since I am slow at walking uphill, stopped a few times along the way and did not carefully check the timing)
+- Hiking time: about 5 hours.
+(This is an estimate, since I am slow at walking uphill, stopped a few times along the way, and did not carefully check the timing)

-The trail is marked in Blue on the map (see below)
+- Trail color: Blue on the map (see below)

 From Portofino, there’s a bus service to Santa Margherita Ligure (from there, you can go back with another bus to the starting point in Ruta di Camogli).
 In the shoulder season, you might have to wait a bit for the next bus.
 A good reason to have a walk in the lovely and famous Portofino.